suyashmishra20003/angular_concepts/Angular_Notes/7_lifeCycleHooks.md

 # Angular Life Cycle Hooks

-`The Angular life cycle hooks are the methods that angular invokes on a directive or a component, as  it creates, changes and destroys them.`
+`Angular lifecycle hooks are methods that allow you to tap into key events in the lifecycle of a component or directive.
+They provide visibility into various stages of component creation, updating, and destruction.`

 - When the Angular application starts, it first creates and renders the root component.